t4sk/t4sk.github.io/video-scripts/functions.md

 Outputs of type

-- map does not compile
+- map and
-- multi dimensional array with fixed size does compile
-- multi dimensional array with dynamic size (does not compile, but does with if the experimental feature `ABIEncoderV2` is enable)
+- multi dimensional array with dynamic size do not compile

-- array (does compiles)
+// TODO video
 Let's try them out in Remix.

 Back in our contract, first declare some data types.